XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-ubuntu.md

 ---
 # Build and Run rippled on Ubuntu

-`rippled` is the core peer-to-peer server that manages the XRP Ledger.
-A `rippled` server can connect to a network of peers, relay cryptographically signed transactions, and maintain a local copy of the complete shared global ledger.
+[`rippled`](the-rippled-server.html) is the reference implementation of an XRP Ledger peer-to-peer server.
+This server can connect to a network of peers, relay cryptographically signed transactions, and maintain a local copy of the complete shared global ledger.

-For an overview of `rippled`, see [Operating rippled Servers](install-rippled.html).

 Use these instructions to build a `rippled` executable from source.
 These instructions were tested on Ubuntu 18.04 LTS.

-For information about building `rippled` for other platforms, see [Builds](https://github.com/ripple/rippled/tree/develop/Builds) in the `rippled` GitHub repository.
+For information about building for other platforms, see [Builds](https://github.com/ripple/rippled/tree/develop/Builds) in the `rippled` GitHub repository.

 ## Prerequisites